-Participants will gain insight into the colorectal cancer (CRC) screening program, learn the benefits of a team-based approach to care, and understand the importance of setting an office protocol that supports practice improvement.
-An expert speaker will cover topics such as the importance of quality improvement (QI) and its impact on enhanced patient care; showcase key points of the CRC screening improvement toolkit and action plan; and illustrate how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.
+During the 2018 Summit, participants gained insight into the colorectal cancer (CRC) screening program, learned the benefits of a team-based approach to care, and understood the importance of setting an office protocol that supports practice improvement.
+An expert speaker coverd topics such as the importance of quality improvement (QI) and its impact on enhanced patient care; showcased key points of the CRC screening improvement toolkit and action plan; and illustrated how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.

-- Identify up to four members of the care team to attend the Summit on Saturday, April 7, at the Hilton Columbus at Easton in Columbus.
-Attendance by a physician or team champion is required.
+- Identify up to four members of the care team to attend the Summit on April 7, 2018, at the Hilton Columbus at Easton in Columbus.
+Attendance by a physician or team champion was required.

 - Utilize the CRC screening module, presented by the New Jersey Academy of Family Physicians, to enter chart data, select a pathway of intervention, and re-enter data after five months of protocol intervention.
 View the instructions for using the module and claiming credit.

 - Complimentary registration and mileage reimbursement for up to four members of the care team to attend the Summit.

 - Free continuing medical education (CME) credits for all on-site participants.

 - $250 practice stipend for completion of the module after five months of intervention implementation.